 The financial statements include the consolidated accounts of The Chefs' Warehouse, Inc. (the "Company"), and its wholly-owned subsidiaries.
 The Company's quarterly periods end on the thirteenth Friday of each quarter.
 Every six to seven years the Company will add a fourteenth week to its fourth quarter to more closely align its year end to the calendar year.
+The fiscal year ended December 30, 2016 consisted of 53 weeks, and the fiscal years ended December 25, 2015 and December 26, 2014 consisted of 52 weeks.
 The Company operates in one reportable segment, food product distribution, which is concentrated on the East and West Coasts of the United States.
 The Company's customer base consists primarily of menu-driven independent restaurants, fine dining establishments, country clubs, hotels, caterers, culinary schools, bakeries, patisseries, chocolatiers, cruise lines, casinos and specialty food stores.